kant/LiviaNET/README.md

       * Stochastic gradient descent and RmsProp optimizers.
       * Images in Matlab and Nifti format supported.
       * Loading of pre-trained weights at different layers.
-      * Connection of intermediate conv layers to the first fully connected layers (i.e. multi-scale fetures).
+      * Connection of intermediate conv layers to the first fully connected layers (i.e. multi-scale features).
       * Frequency of changes on learning rate customizable.
       * Note.
 This version includes Batch Normalization, which was not used in the Neuroimage paper.